pwall567/kjson-test/README.md

 ### The Solution

-The `json-kotlin-test` library allows the expected content of a JSON object to be described in a simple, intuitive form, allowing functions returning JSON to be tested easily.
+The `kjson-test` library allows the expected content of a JSON object to be described in a simple, intuitive form, allowing functions returning JSON to be tested easily.

 In many cases, the expected values will be known precisely, and the basic forms of comparison make a good starting